mlpack_hoeffding_tree - hoeffding trees

 Display the version of mlpack.

---output_model_file (-M) [string] Output for trained Hoeffding tree model.
+--output_model_file (-M) [unknown] Output for trained Hoeffding tree model.
 Default value ’’. --predictions_file (-p) [string] Matrix to output label predictions for test data into.
 Default value ’’. --probabilities_file (-P) [string] In addition to predicting labels, provide rediction probabilities in this matrix.
 Default value ’’.

 For further information, including relevant papers, citations, and theory, For further information, including relevant papers, citations, and theory, consult the documentation found at http://www.mlpack.org or included with your consult the documentation found at http://www.mlpack.org or included with your DISTRIBUTION OF MLPACK.
 DISTRIBUTION OF MLPACK.